Dmitrijv/fend19-backend-project/README.md

   if(!in_array($imageFileType, $allowedExtentions)) {
 ```

 If input validation fails on the Frontend layer then data can not be submitted at all.
-If user somehow manages to avoid performing Frontend validation input data will fail on the Backend and user will be redirected to an error page.
+If user manages to avoid performing Frontend validation and the backend validation fails user is redirected to an error page.

 ### Administrator Area